istio/istio.io/content/blog/2019/mesh-federation/index.md

 - **non-uniform naming**.
 The `withdraw` service in the `accounts` namespace in one cluster might have different functionality and API than the `withdraw` services in the `accounts` namespace in other clusters.
-The same service with the same functionality can have different names and can reside in different namespaces in a cluster.
+The same service with the same functionality can have different names and can reside in different namespaces in different clusters.
 For example, the same service can be called `withdraw` and `withdraw-funds`, and can reside in the `accounts` and `private-accounts` namespaces in different clusters.
 Such situation could happen in an organization where there is no uniform policy on naming of namespaces and services, or when the clusters belong to different organizations.
 - **expose-nothing by default**.
 None of the services in a cluster are exposed by default, the cluster owners must